South Kalgoorlie Gold Mine

 The South Kalgoorlie Gold Mine is a gold mine located south-west of Kalgoorlie, Western Australia.
 The mine is sometimes also referred to as "South Kal Mines - New Celebration", being a merger of the former New Celebration Gold Mine and the Jubilee Gold Mine, which were combined in 2002.

-The mine is operated by Northern Star Resources, who purchased it from Westgold Resources in 2018 for A$80 million.
+The mine is operated by Northern Star Resources, who purchased it from Westgold in 2018 for A$80 million.

 The mine is located on freehold land allocated for pastoral use by the Government of Western Australia in the late 1800s and is therefore not subject to state royalties, and exempt from certain planning and mining requirements.

 History

 Jubilee

 Originally owned by Hampton Australia, the mine was taken over by Normandy Mining in January 1994.
-It was then owned by Normandy until April 1996, when it was acquired by New Hampton Goldfields Limited, which, in turn, was taken over by Harmony Gold in April 2001 for A$54 million.
+It was then owned by Normandy until April 1996, when it was acquired by New Hampton Goldfields, which, in turn, was taken over by Harmony Gold in April 2001 for $54 million.

 New Celebration

-Discovered in 1982 by Newmont Australia Ltd as part of the Location 50 Joint Venture (with Hampton Assets and Hampton Trust), the mine opened in late 1986.
-It was divested by Newmont into Newcrest Mining Ltd in 1991.
+Discovered in 1982 by Newmont as part of the Location 50 Joint Venture (with Hampton Assets and Hampton Trust), the mine opened in late 1986.
+It was divested by Newmont into Newcrest in 1991.
 New Celebration became a subsidiary of Hill 50 Gold in August 2001, when Newcrest sold the mine for A$10 million.

 Harmony announced a take over bid for Hill 50 Gold Limited in December 2001 and compulsory acquired outstanding Hill 50 shares and listed options in April 2002, after achieving a 99% interest in the company.
 Harmony paid A$233 million for this acquisition.